NFL Rumors: Josh Gordon Evaded New England Patriots Security During Bye Week

 As ESPN’s Adam Schefter also reported Sunday morning, the Patriots assigned people to be with Josh Gordon at all times to make sure he avoided temptation.
 But Josh Gordon reportedly slipped the team’s security during the November 18 bye week.

-The incident came after Josh Gordon had his better game with the Patriots to that point, catching four passes for 81 yards.
+The incident came after Josh Gordon had his best game with the Patriots to that point, catching four passes for 81 yards.

 Gordon continued to play for the Patriots after the alleged incident, catching 14 passes for 243 yards and a touchdown.
 For the season, Gordon had 40 catches for 720 yards and three touchdowns.